 Alright Guilty Moms, we’ve got to talk about this.
 So many of you are hurting.

-We’re going to talk about how to let go of those feelings, or perhaps I should say, how to use them as a catalyst for positive action, so that we can grow and find the parenting tools that will help us enjoy our children.
+Today we’re specifically focusing on how to deal with overwhelming guilt when you’ve made a mistake.
+We’re talking about how to let go of those feelings, or more accurately, how to use them as a catalyst for positive action, so that we can grow and find the parenting tools that will help us enjoy our children.

 Believe me, I make my share of parenting mistakes.
 I’ve yelled at my kids, grabbed them too roughly and even smacked them.
 (That is hard to admit, and the fact that this blog is read by thousands of people compels me to tell you that this is not a regular thing.
 It happened maybe..two times?
 Anyhow, thanks for allowing me that aside…) IT FEELS TERRIBLE to lose it with your kids.